Tawe/personal-blog/content/technical-writings/Cursor AI Security - Deep Dive into Risk, Policy, and Practice.md

 Cursor reads it as an instruction and offers a code edit removing the login check.

 **Root Cause**: AI treats all input as intentional.
 **Mitigation**: Always sanitize logs.
-Don’t trust strings from stack traces.
+Don't trust strings from stack traces.
-**Detection**: Flag prompts containing control words: “disable”, “delete”, “bypass”.
+**Detection**: Flag prompts containing control words: "disable", "delete", "bypass".

 ### 2. Typo-Squatting Package

 Cursor suggests `jsonwebtoken-fast`, a package that mimics the trusted `jsonwebtoken` but has none of its history, transparency, or accountability.
 It lacks a legitimate repository, has no identifiable maintainer, and its source code is obfuscated—hallmarks of a malicious or typo-squatted package.

 **Root Cause**: AI has no vetting layer for dependency safety.
 **Mitigation**: Never install directly from a prompt.
-Vet it like you’d vet code from a stranger.
+Vet it like you'd vet code from a stranger.
 **Detection**: Use `socket.dev` or GitHub diffing bots to spot new dependencies.

 ### 3. YOLO Mode Rewrite